bahelit/funky-farm-me/content/en/post/home-server.md

 The Funky Farm server runs all the services using containers with [Docker](https://www.docker.com/).
 This allows for running programs in a way that doesn't depend on what is installed on the host system or what the host operating system even is.
-Docker makes for a great tool for using home servers, allowing for easy experimentation with complicated software with an easy way to clean-up afterwards.
+Docker makes for a great tool for home servers, allowing for easy experimentation with complicated software with an easy way to clean-up afterwards.

 ## Software

 The software for a typical home server would handle the work of saving a file and serving a file.
-For example most NAS devices are configured to receive important files from other devices in the house a for backup in case the drive on the device goes out.
+For example most NAS devices are configured to receive important files from other devices in the house for backup in case the hard drive on the device goes out.
 The simple backup software allows for the backup to happen automatically every time a new file is added or changed.
 If the NAS software supports snapshots the backup would protect against one of the worst type of attacks to be effected by, ransomware.
-Ransomware encrypts all the data on the machine and holds the keys to unlock the data ransom for until payment has been made.
+Ransomware encrypts all the data on the machine and holds the keys to unlock the data ransom until payment has been made.
 Enabling snapshots essentially could save the data from being lost as the last copy before it was encrypted should still exist in the snapshot history.

 Saving and serving files plus the automation based on timers and sensor readings mentioned above are just scratching the